 Renewable technologies are now some of the most affordable electricity sources in the world, resulting in record renewable energy adoption.
-But with renewable power adoption comes increasing complexity in energy sourcing as companies begin to feel the impacts of changes to global generation mix.
+But with renewable power adoption comes increasing complexity in energy sourcing as companies begin to feel the impacts of changes to the global generation mix.

 For this 2-part series, Fatima Sanchez, Cleantech Operations Manager, sat down (virtually) for a conversation with two other Schneider Electric market experts – Tom Muddell, Cleantech Operations Director, and Matt Sanders, Sourcing Director – to look at the intertwined history of renewable and traditional energy, present changes and challenges related to renewable power, then, in part II, recommendations to address future complexities in your sourcing mix.